 - The code visually reflects the standard, making deviation apparent.

 Why CakePHP Uses Convention over Configuration

-CakePHP loves Convention over Configuration and mentions that:
+CakePHP loves Convention over Configuration:

 - Database table: “articles”

 - Table class: ArticlesTable, found at src/Model/Table/ArticlesTable.php